 21: Finance Committee

 A Finance Committee shall be elected annually by the National Council immediately after the election of the Executive Committee, and the members shall remain in office until their successors are elected.
-It shall consist of three National Trustees and two elected members from the National Council, together with the President, Chief Executive and Head of Finance ex officio.
+It shall consist of three National Trustees and two elected members from the National Council, together with the President, Chief Operating Officer and Head of Finance ex officio.
 The Finance Department shall open an account in a duly authorised bank in the name of the Federation.
 The bank account shall be operated in the name of the NFRN All cheques, postal orders etc., shall be payable to the NFRN at the Head Office.

 The Finance Committee will be responsible for the budgetary control of the General Fund and shall be made aware of any proposed expenditure that is likely to exceed the relevant annual budget before that expenditure is incurred.
 In such cases, and after due consideration of and consultation upon the reasons for the budget figures being exceeded, the Finance Committee is empowered to authorise or reject the proposed increased expenditure.